Home upgrades

 Radiator upgrades

 Some heat pump installations may require radiators with a larger surface area.
 Many heat pumps run at a low temperature, meaning that they heat the water that flows through your radiators to a lower temperature than fossil fuel boilers typically do.
 Using a radiator with a greater surface area allows more heat to transfer from the water inside it out into the room, thus ensuring the room stays warm.
-To minimise the impact on wall space, double or triple panel radiators can be installed, if needed.
+To minimise the impact on wall space, double or triple panel radiators, fan assisted radiators, or underfloor heating can be installed, if needed.

 High temperature heat pumps will likely not require changes to your radiators.